In recent years, the popular fashion industry has undergone a quiet revolution.

 Digging for data

 Digging deeper into the survey data, you can gather more information about your target market and their inner drivers to exercise.
 As soon as you uncover these motivations and know what matters to your potential customers, you can create products that align with their personal values and aspirations.
-Only by doing your research thoroughly and taking the time to
+Only by doing your research thoroughly and taking the time to analyze and understand the customer profiles, you’ll have an actual chance at creating fitness merchandise that generates sales.
+Whether it’s yoga pants, socks or a gym bag, it needs to be authentic and ‘speak’ to your customer.

 Another important factor to consider is the shopper’s mindset.
 Staying fit and leading a healthy lifestyle is an aspiration for many, but it’s one that’s pretty difficult to achieve.
 Tailoring your product designs and especially your marketing messaging to the various mental stages that people go through before joining the gym (or the active life) could be a money-making strategy.